Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-metric-hub.md

 > The current L2 chain deployment approach originates from a time with Hardhat, single L1 target, and a single monolithic set of features.
 > Since then the system has migrated to Foundry and extended for more features, but remains centered around a single monolithic deploy-config for all its features.
 >
-> The interop team needs a way to configure new multi-L2 deployments: The number of ways to compose L2s in tests grows past what a single legacy config template can support.
->
 > Outside of interop, deployment also seems increasingly complex and opaque, while it does not have to be, due to the same configuration and composability troubles.

-Our solution involves restructuring OPStack's `DeploySuperchain`.
-You can see how `redprint-forge` lib tackles the problem by simplifling deployment and testing pipeline at this [demo](https://github.com/Ratimon/redprint-optimism-contracts-examples/blob/main/README.md?plain=1#L53-L151)
+Our solution involves restructuring OPStack's [`DeploySuperchain`]([`Deploy.s.sol`](https://github.com/ethereum-optimism/optimism/blob/abfc1e1f37a89405bacd08a3bb6363250d3f68f5/packages/contracts-bedrock/scripts/Deploy.s.sol).).

+You can see how `redprint-forge` lib tackles the problem by simplifying deployment and testing pipeline at this [Demo](https://github.com/Ratimon/redprint-optimism-contracts-examples/blob/main/README.md?plain=1#L53-L151)

 Therefore, this suggests alignment with Collective Intent 1 **“Progress towards technical decentralization”** due to different deployer implementations by different team.